-Inflatable hot tubs have never been cheaper or easier to purchase, and many first time hot tub owners are jumping on the bandwagon.
-With prices starting at around $350, the question should be, are they really worth it?
+Inflatable hot tubs have never been cheaper or easier to purchase, and many first-time hot tub owners are jumping on the bandwagon.
+With prices starting at around $350, and legit-sounding brand names like Coleman, Intex, and Bestway, the question should be, are they really worth it?

-Hot tub sizes are based on outside diameter of the tub.
-While a 6 person, 85” tub might sound deluxe, when you factor in a wall thickness of around 10”, you’re really looking at an inside diameter of around 65”.
+Hot tub sizes are based on the outside diameter of the tub.
+While a 6-person, 85” tub might sound deluxe, when you factor in a wall thickness of around 10”, you’re really looking at an inside diameter of around 65”.
 Hardly enough room for 6 adults!

-Tip: grab some sidewalk chalk and draw a 65” circle on the ground and sit in it.
-Have anyone you think will use the spa sit in the circle with you and the circle gets small very quickly!
+Tip: grab some sidewalk chalk, draw a 65” circle on the ground and sit in it.
+Have anyone you think will use the spa sit in the circle with you.
+Notice how the circle gets small very quickly!

 With no real insulation other than air, you should expect to budget around $450 per year in electricity, just to keep the tub heated*.
 This is typically about double what a quality acrylic or resin portable hot tub would cost.

 Inflatable tub manufacturers recommend replacing the filter every 2 weeks or so, depending on how often you use the tub.
-Unlike standard, serviceable hot tub filters that can last a year or more, inflatable tub filters are very small, and just plain wear out in a very short period of time.
-There’s a reason most outlets selling this type of filter offer them in 6, 12 and 24 packs.
+Unlike standard, serviceable hot tub filters that can last a year or more, inflatable tub filters are very small, and just plain wear out in a very short period.
+There’s a reason most outlets selling this type of filter offer them in 6, 12, and 24 packs.

 So, there you have it!
 The most salient points that you should know going into the inflatable hot tub world!